JayMalde/Market_Basket_Analysis/README.md

 # Market_Basket_Analysis
+## A simple cart web application where user adds a product to cart and based on product In cart it recommends products..
 ## Overview
 * A simple flask web application with cart/basket.
 * We can select multiple products and add to cart.